eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 # A bit of history
 When hearing the name *sign-to-contract*, you may wonder from where the contract comes out.
-To find an answer we have to go back (in 2012) to one of the [first applications](https://arxiv.org/pdf/1212.3257.pdf) that was developed: *pay-to-contract* (*sign-to-contract* elder brother) which basically allows to embed a contract inside a receiver public key.
+To find an answer we have to go back (in 2012) to one of the [first applications](https://arxiv.org/pdf/1212.3257.pdf) that was developed: *pay-to-contract* (*sign-to-contract* elder brother) which basically allows to commit a contract to a receiver public key.
-When a customers performs a payment to a merchant, with *pay-to-contract*, he can bind the bill containing the details of the purchase to the receiving address.
+When a customers performs a payment to a merchant, with *pay-to-contract*, he can commit the bill containing the details of the purchase to the receiving address.

+Both *pay-to-contract* and *sign-to-contract* are based on the same operation that allows to commit a value to a public key (`secp256k1` point) used in a bitcoin transaction.
+Such operation is called *secp256k1 commitment* and its functioning is detailed in the following section.

-Although other uses of these techniques are possible, we focus on timestamping purposes and we take as a reference the [PR](https://github.com/opentimestamps/python-opentimestamps/pull/14) to OpenTimestamps (and the preceding [issue](https://github.com/opentimestamps/python-opentimestamps/issues/12)) by Andrew Poelstra.
+Although secp256k1 commitments could serve different scopes, we focus on timestamping purposes and we take as a reference the [PR](https://github.com/opentimestamps/python-opentimestamps/pull/14) to OpenTimestamps (and the preceding [issue](https://github.com/opentimestamps/python-opentimestamps/issues/12)) by Andrew Poelstra.